Awards & Recognition

 Gallup Great Workplace Award

 Hendrick Medical Center is one of only three organizations worldwide to be honored with the 2016 Gallup Great Workplace Award for 10 years in a row.
 Additionally, Hendrick is the only health care facility to appear on the list of nine-time winners.
 This year, Hendrick was among 40 organizations selected for the award.
 Based on survey results and Hendrick’s workplace practices, the Gallup Great Workplace Award honors Hendrick as one of the most engaged and productive workforces in the world.

 Pathway to Excellence Designation

-Hendrick Medical Center has achieved the Pathway to Excellence designation for the second time from the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA).
+Hendrick Medical Center has achieved the Pathway to Excellence designation for the fourth time from the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA).
 The Pathway to Excellence designation recognizes the essential elements of an ideal nursing practice environment where nurses can flourish.
 The designation confirms the professional satisfaction of nurses at Hendrick Medical Center and identifies it as one of the best places to work.

 Diabetes Self-Management Education Program